Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Physicians

 We have several kinds of physicians who look after your medical care during your hospital stay.
-These physicians visit the patients under their care to see how they are doing, order tests, prescribe medication and talk about different treatment plans.
+These physicians will order tests, prescribe medication and talk to you about different treatment plans.
 The following types of physicians may be involved in your care.

 Hospitalists

 Hospitalists act like your primary care physician while you are in the hospital.
 They provide your day-to-day medical care and coordinate with any specialists you need to see.
-Because our hospitalists get to know you the best and oversee the rest of your care, they are also what we call your most-responsible physician (MRP).
+They are also what we call your most-responsible physician (MRP).
 Our hospitalists work on a rotating schedule which means you may have more than one physician involved in your care.

 Physiatrists